Odd triplet superconductivity induced by the moving condensate

+The described mechanism has the same physical origin as the one reported in Ref.~\onlinecite{Eskilt2019}, where the gradients of pairing amplitude arising near the edges of S and Pt layers in the planar geometry in combinations with Rashba SOC can generate LRT.
+In our proposal LRT are generated within the entire Pt layers thus providing much larger long-range Josephson currents.
+The other major advantage of our proposal is the full direct magnetic and electric control over the LRT generation because the condensate motion can be induced by applying external supercurrent or the external magnetic field.

-For the spatially homogeneous system in the presence of constant in time vector potential, SOC and exchange field we use the quasiclassical propagator $\check g = \check g (\omega,\bm p)$, which is a $4 \times 4$ matrix in the direct product of particle-hole and spin spaces depending on the imaginary frequency $\omega$ and momentum direction $\bm p$.
+We assume that SOC is small $v_F\alpha /E_F \ll 1$ which allows neglecting magnetoelectric effects \cite{Edelstein1990} and spontaneous phase gradients \cite{dimitrova2007theory,Buzdin2008,PhysRevB.92.125443}.
+Simultaneously this assumption allows using the quasiclassical theory describing the system in terms of the the quasiclassical propagator $\check g = \check g (\omega,\bm p, \bm r)$, which is a $4 \times 4$ matrix in the direct product of particle-hole and spin spaces, $\omega$ is the imaginary frequency.
 It is determined by the Eilenberger equation \cite{Eilenberger1968}